kwk/docker-registry-setup/certs/README.md

 **NOTE:** You should replace these files with your own!!!

-# Certificates for the registry
+# Certificate and key for the registry

 The `registry.crt` and `registry.key` files have been created using this command: